 FREDERIC CHOPIN - (1810-1849) A Polish Romantic Era composer.
 Chopin is well known for his piano compositions, and his skill as a pianist.
 Read more...

-CHORD - Three or more notes played at the same time.
+CHORD - Two or more notes played at the same time.

 CHORUS - A group of singers that perform together; typically larger than a choir.

 CHORALE - A hymn-like vocal piece, characterized by blocked chords.
 Also a "Choir".

 CHORD PROGRESSION - A set of chords arranged in a pleasing order.
 The rules of music theory typically dictate the order.
 Also called a "Harmonic Progression".

 CLARINET - A member of the woodwind family.
 The only single-reed instrument in the symphony orchestra.
 Its tone is dark and hollow sounding.